TzuChieh/NumPy-ML/README.md

 * S. Do.'s article [Vectorized convolution operation using NumPy](https://medium.com/latinxinai/vectorized-convolution-operation-using-numpy-b122fd52fba3) explains how to use Einstein summation convention for convolution perfectly
 * Vincent Dumoulin and Francesco Visin's [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285)
 * Jason Brownlee's [A Gentle Introduction to Dropout for Regularizing Deep Neural Networks](https://machinelearningmastery.com/dropout-for-regularizing-deep-neural-networks/) is an informative overview of dropout with lots of references
+* [This excellent answer](https://datascience.stackexchange.com/questions/117082/how-can-i-implement-dropout-in-scikit-learn/117083#117083) by Conner explains the practical aspect of dropout clearly

 ## Some Notes